 Organics recycling is an important part of the City of Ottawa’s long term waste strategy.
 Diverting residential organic waste away from landfill saves the City millions of dollars by reducing the need for a new landfill site.

-Your green bin is now being collected each and every week, 52 weeks a year.
+Your green bin is collected each and every week, 52 weeks a year.

 Use the small, specially-designed kitchen container to collect organic materials including kitchen scraps (vegetable, fruits, meat, fish, bones, dairy products, coffee grounds and filters).
 Simply empty the organics into the large green bin for curb-side pickup.

-Other acceptable items in the Green Bin Program include kitty litter, ashes, sawdust, animal bedding and many others.
-Wrap items in newspaper, paper bags, or place in milk/juice cartons before tossing them into the green bin.
+Other acceptable items in the Green Bin program include kitty litter, ashes, sawdust, animal bedding and many others.

 The organic material is brought to an indoor composting facility owned by Orgaworld Canada located in an industrial park off of Hawthorne Road where it will be turned into compost.
 The compost is used on farmer's fields in Eastern Ontario.